 Shiner and Ace were discarded trash.
 Skinny.
 Depressed.
 Sore.
 Spiritless.
 Hopeless.
 The worst examples from our breeding program.

 I learned the first of many new lessons on the drive home.
-How proud I would be to bring home beautiful talented Cielo.
-To introduce him to friends.
-To further Sky’s legend.
-To make me look good.
+Bringing beautiful talented Cielo home would be awesome; proudly introducing him to friends.
+Furthering Sky’s legend.
+Making me look good.

 Fleeting disappointment turned into a heart swollen with love.
 God, my most loving Father, provided the first of many lessons I learned from Shiner and Ace.
 He doesn’t love me because I’m beautiful or useful.
 He loves me because we’re family.
 We’re related.
 I am His.
 I am beautiful because He loves me.

 Shiner and Ace were family.
 Sky’s boys.
 Shiner’s mother deserves a story all her own.
 I loved her.
 What does God want most from us?
 To love His Son.
 That’s the criteria for eternal life in His barn.
 To love Jesus.